rolandtoth/InputfieldURLChecker/README.md

 The module currently supports three modes:

-- Button (on the left): adds a test link button to the left of the URL field (default)
+- Button (on left): adds a test link button to the left of the URL field (default)
-- Button (on the right): adds a test link button to the right of the URL field
+- Button (on right): adds a test link button to the right of the URL field
 - Ctrl + Shift + Click: link can be tested by holding down ctrl+shift and clicking on the field
 - Ctrl + Shift + Enter: link can be tested by holding down ctrl+shift+enter while caret is in the field